Zhengqbbb/x-satori/README.md

 4. So the key is to **convert the Vue SFC file to an HTML string**, and here I used transform so that I could generate it via script (Only the template syntax is used)
     - `@vue/compiler-sfc`: to parse Vue SFC file
     - `vue - createSSRApp`  and `vue/server-renderer`: transform HTML string
-5. Astro: A Similar Approach:
+5. Astro: a similar method:
     - `@astrojs/compiler`: to transform `.astro` to `ts`
     - `AstroContainer`: renderToString to obtain HTML string